 Bob and Tom attended mediation and were surprised at the level of anger that had built up between them.
 With the help of the trained and skilful mediator, and with renewed goodwill as neighbours, they made a list of problems and actions that they could agree on to restore peace to their lives.
 They also made a timeline and an agreement about sharing costs.

-Three months on, things are much friendlier: the tree has been pruned, the noise level is a bit lower, both neighbours attend each other’s parties, the dividing fence has been repaired and so the dog poo stays on Bob’s side of the fence now: a win/win situation.
+Three months on, things are much friendlier: with council approval the tree has been pruned, the noise level is a bit lower, both neighbours attend each other’s parties, the dividing fence has been repaired and so the dog poo stays on Bob’s side of the fence now: a win/win situation.

 For the Court to have jurisdiction, or power, to make any order under the Trees Act, the offending tree must be on land adjoining the applicant’s (sections 7 and 14B).
 This can include land across a public roadway (P Baer Investments Pty Ltd v University of NSW NSWLEC 128) from the applicant or properties that adjoin diagonally, having only a corner post in common (Cavalier v Young NSWLEC 1080).
 However it would not include land further away.
 For example, where an applicant seeks orders concerning damage from a tree that is located several houses away, it is unlikely the Court would have the power to make the orders.

 Also, for the Court to issue an order against a party concerning a tree on their land, the tree must be located wholly or mainly on their land, that is, where at least fifty per cent of the tree’s trunk enters the ground (Trees Act, section 4(3))(Brown v Weaver NSWLEC 738; Drolz v Sinclair NSWLEC 34; Inbari v Rankin NSWLEC 1236).
-The Act defines ‘tree’ as including bamboo and vines as well as any woody perennial plant (shrub) (Lentfer v Hopkins NSWLEC 1452) or plant that resembles a tree (Trees Act, section 3 and Trees (Disputes between Neigbours) Regulation 2007, reg 4).
+The Act and regulation defines ‘tree’ as including bamboo, tiger vines/giant clumping grass and vines as well as any woody perennial plant (shrub) (Lentfer v Hopkins NSWLEC 1452) or plant that resembles a tree (Trees Act, section 3 and Trees (Disputes between Neighbours) Regulation 2019, reg 4).

 If the property where the tree is located is sold during proceedings under the Trees Act, the Court may require the purchaser be notified and have the opportunity of being added as a party to the proceedings (Haindl v Daisch NSWLEC 1145).
 Court orders made under the Trees Act may, under certain conditions, be binding on a subsequent owner (sections 16 and 16A).
 Also, a local council or the Heritage Council may be made part of the proceedings if their consent is needed for any work to be done on the tree (sections 13 and 14G).